wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msteams-monetize-apps/includes/2-monetization-overview.md

 Today, Microsoft Teams supports a per-user model, meaning that it doesn't support a flat-rate price.
 But Microsoft AppSource does support flat-rate offers.

 > [!NOTE]
-> Support for site-wide or tenant license will be supported and available in the future.
+> Support for site-wide and flat-rate pricing models will be supported and available in the future.

 This doesn't mean that you're unable to publish a Teams app with a flat-rate offer that you want to monetize.
-It means your users won't be able to purchase the app from the Teams App Store.
-Instead, users will have to purchase and download it for installation from Microsoft AppSource instead of the Teams App Store.
+It means your users won't be able to purchase the subscription from the Teams App Store.
+Instead, users will have to download and install the Teams app, and then purchase the subscription from Microsoft AppSource.

 ### Free vs. paid in-app experiences